Why Learn About Water and Watersheds?

 Stormwater quality is greatly affected by what it picks up off the ground as it runs down roads and into the storm sewer.
 Water entering the sewer is not treated and discharges into natural watercourses where fish and other wildlife reside.
 Sediment and mud, salts, pesticides, fertilisers, grease, oil from vehicles, and other contaminants are picked up by stormwater runoff and eventually end up in fish habitat.

 Whatever goes down the catch basin and into the storm drain flows directly into our creeks and watershed.
 Learn more by watching the following videos to find out how to protect our local streams, rivers, and aquatic habitats.

 Tip #1: Washing your vehicle

-Did you know: when washing your vehicle, all soap, dirt, and sediment flows directly into rivers, streams and fish habitat from the storm drains?
+When washing vehicles, all soap, dirt, and sediment flow directly into rivers, streams and fish habitat from the storm drains.